-Direct exploration costs increased by approximately \$620,000 in Q1 2020 compared to Q1 2019.
-The increase primarily relates to an approximate \$804,000 increase in expenditures in Colombia as the Company began pre-feasibility studies required to secure the necessary Colombian mining approvals at the Alacran Deposit.
-The work performed included conducting geotechnical test-pits, completing condemnation, hydrological and geotechnical drilling, and desktop engineering optimization studies, all of which were not incurred in the comparative period in 2019.
-This increase in Colombia was partially offset by an approximate \$184,000 decrease at Perseverance, as more expenditures were incurred at Perseverance in Q1 2019 as the Company completed its planned diamond drilling program, while Q1 2020 activity related to the MT geophysical survey.
+Direct exploration costs decreased by approximately \$350,000 in Q2 2020 compared to Q2 2019.
+The decrease primarily relates to an approximate \$368,000 decrease in expenditures in Colombia as the Company was only able to continue pre-feasibility studies, required to secure the necessary Colombian mining approvals at the Alacran Deposit, at a desktop level as all employees and contractors worked from home due to the COVID-19 lockdown.
+The desk-top studies performed included investigating pit design options, evaluating infrastructure alternatives, constructing the base hydrogeological model, reviewing the planned geometallurgical drilling program, investigating options for the use of thickened tailings and collecting data from the solar-powered environmental station installed at site, all of which were not incurred in the comparative period in 2019.
+This decrease in Colombia was partially offset by an approximate \$18,000 increase at Perseverance.

-Indirect exploration costs increased by approximately \$630,000 in Q1 2020 compared to Q1 2019.
-The increase relates to an approximate \$661,000 increase in Colombia, offset by a decrease of approximately \$31,000 at Perseverance.
-At San Matias, the significant increase in Q1 2020 related to the pre-feasibility studies, which increased the amount of staff and consultants at site and in camp, resulting in significant increases to all camp related costs.
-Cordoba also incurred significant increases in the quarter due to expenditure on environmental evaluation, social costs and canon payments.
-Environmental evaluation work consisted of the establishment of weather and air quality stations, site selection and preparation for acid rock drainage testing, and starting baseline assessments.
-In comparison, Q1 2019 was relatively quiet as the Company had not started any significant work programs and thus, costs incurred were much lower when compared to the current period.
-At Perseverance, salary and benefits were lower in Q1 2020 as overall activity was lower compared to Q1 2019.
-This overall decrease was slightly offset by payments made to landholders, relating to land access at Perseverance.
+Indirect exploration costs increased by approximately \$164,000 in Q2 2020 compared to Q2 2019.
+The increases relates to increases of approximately \$136,000 in Colombia and \$28,000 in the USA.
+At San Matias, the significant increase in Q2 2020 related to the pre-feasibility studies, which resulted in an increase to technical staff and consultants compared to Q2 2019.
+Furthermore, due to the COVID-19 lockdown, camp and security costs increased to ensure that the camp was secure.
+Certain activities such as environmental evaluation were still able to be performed remotely, which also resulted in an increase compared to Q2 2019.
+Environmental evaluation work consisted of the establishment of weather and air quality stations, site selection and preparation for acid rock drainage testing, and the starting of baseline assessments.
+In comparison, Q2 2019 was relatively quiet as the Company had just re-started drilling, which lasted for approximately one month, and thus, costs incurred were much lower when compared to the current period.

-Site general and administration costs increased by approximately \$223,000 in Q1 2020 as compared to Q1 2019.
-This increase primarily related to a significant increase in professional fees and travel expenses in Colombia, as there was increased activity due to the commencement of the 2020 work program.
+Site general and administration costs increased by approximately \$42,000 in Q2 2020 as compared to Q2 2019.
+This increase primarily related to a significant increase in professional fees, offset by decreases to travel and salaries in Colombia, as there was reduced activity due to the COVID-19 related restrictions.